 If you’re interested in learning more about cycling nutrition, here are a few of my favorite resources.

 Nutrition Science Books

-- Advanced Sports Nutrition – This was my favorte sports nutrition book I used during my master’s program.
+- Advanced Sports Nutrition – This was my favorite sports nutrition book I used during my master’s program.
 It goes into a lot of detail about how the body processes and uses fuel and how you can optimize your diet for better performance.
-It is a text book, though, so be prepared to get into the nitty gritty details of nutrition.
+It is a textbook, though, so be prepared to get into the nitty gritty details of nutrition.

 - Sports Nutrition for Young Adults – If you have a kid who is interested in cycling nutrition, this book is a great resource.
 It includes a detailed overview of the nutritional needs of young athletes as well as tasty recipes including a homemade sports drink.

 Cookbooks & Recipes